t0F/survarium-ttk/README.md

 How to use :
 - Go to https://pi4.freeboxos.fr/
 - Clic on table headers to short the table
-- You can filter by weapon and weapon type in table footer.
+- You can filter weapon types in table footer.
 - You can use the search function for a specific weapon.
 - You can change target armor and more under the table.
 It doesn't reset filters in array.